A Modern Primer on Processing in Memory: Processing-Near-Memory (PNM)

-We can exploit the high bandwidth as well as \sg{the} potential computation capability available within the logic layer of 3D-stacked memory to overcome the limitations of conventional architectures for graph processing.
-To this end, we design a programmable PNM accelerator for large-scale graph processing, called Tesseract~\cite{ahn.tesseract.isca15}, depicted at a high level in Figure~\ref{fig:tesseract}.
 Tesseract consists of (1) a new hardware architecture that {effectively} utilizes the available memory bandwidth in 3D-stacked memory by placing simple in-order processing cores in the logic layer and enabling each core \sg{to manipulate} data only on the memory partition it is assigned to control, (2) an efficient method of communication between different in-order cores within a 3D-stacked memory to enable each core to request computation on data elements that reside in the memory partition controlled by another core, and (3) a {message-passing based} programming interface, {similar to how modern distributed systems are programmed}, which enables remote function calls on data that resides in each memory partition.
 The Tesseract design moves functions (i.e., computations and temporary values) to data that is to be updated rather than moving data elements across different memory partitions and cores.
 It also includes two hardware prefetchers specialized for memory access patterns of graph processing, which operate based on the hints provided by our programming model.

 Our comprehensive evaluations using five state-of-the-art graph processing workloads with large real-world graphs show that the proposed Tesseract PIM architecture improves average system performance by {$13.8\times$} and achieves 87\% average energy reduction over conventional systems.